eoinlarkin/retro-pc/README.md

 ### Wireframes

 Wireframes were created in advance of the design of the layout of the site.
-As the development of the site progressed, the design evovled however the original wireframes largely reflect the final site design:
+As the development of the site progressed, the design evolved however the original wireframes largely reflect the final site design:

 <details>
   <summary><strong style="color:skyblue">Footer</strong></summary>